White vs White

 To other things come to mind that can cause white coat in dogs:

-- Domino restricts eumelanin production.
+• Domino restricts eumelanin production.
 And it can lighten phaeomelanin.
-If you combine it with a sable pattern (ky/ky Ay/ eG/-) , it can remove black hair tips and cause a very off-white coat.
-If you spot a very pale sighthound, it might be sable domino (though piebald and recessive red are also common).
+If you combine it with a sable pattern (ky/ky Ay/ eG/-), it can remove black hair tips and cause a very off-white coat.
+If you spot a very pale sighthound or Husky, it might be a sable domino.

-- Double merle describes a phenotype where a combination of two stronger merle alleles (e.g. Mh/M or M/M) is able to delete pigment to white instead of just merling it.
-In severe cases, this can cause a mostly white coat (although dogs with high white double merle often have white spotting too).
+• Double Merle describes a phenotype where a combination of two longer merle alleles (e.g. Mh/M or M/M) delete pigment to white instead of just merling it.
+In severe cases, this can cause a mostly white coat.

 Learn More